Herman Quirmbach

 Herman Charles Quirmbach (born October 6, 1950) is an American politician and academic.
 He is a member of the Iowa Senate from the 25th district.
 A Democrat, he has served in the Iowa Senate since 2003 and on the Ames City Council from 1995 to 2003.

 Early life

 Quirmbach was born on October 6, 1950, in St. Paul, Minnesota.
 He grew up in Mahtomedi, Minnesota, and Brookfield, Wisconsin.
-He graduated from Central High School and then received his bachelors' of arts degree in government from Harvard University, where he roomed with biochemist and Nobel laureate Roger Y. Tsien.
+He graduated from Central High School and then received his bachelors' of arts degree in government from Harvard University, where he roomed with future biochemist and Nobel laureate Roger Y. Tsien.
 He earned his master's degree and Ph.D. in economics from Princeton University, after completing a doctoral dissertation "Input prices and the horizontal and vertical structure of industry."

 Career

 After earning his doctoral degree, Quirmbach became an associate professor of economics at Iowa State University.

 Quirmbach serves on several committees in the Iowa Senate—the Education committee; the Human Resources committee; the Judiciary committee; and the Ways and Means committee; and the Local Government committee, where he is chair.
 He also serves as vice chair of the Education Appropriations Subcommittee.

 Quirmbach was re-elected in 2006 with 11,782 votes (57%), defeating Republican opponent Linda Livingston.